bmitchinson/word-counter/README.md

 ## CLI Commands

+Run with Node v16.14.0

+-   `npm run preact:build`: Production-ready build for the preact app.

 -   `npm start`: Startup the express server that serves the preact app.

--   `npm run dev`: Runs the start command with auto reloads when files are changed.

--   `npm run preact:build`: Production-ready build for the preact app.

--   `npm run lint`: Pass TypeScript files using ESLint

--   `npm run test`: Run Jest test suite

--   `npm run test:watch`: Run Jest suite in watch mode

 ## Improvements and Reflection